 In March of 2017, Illinois’s medical marijuana program was extended until July 1st, 2020, which is significant because the creation of this program was initially just a trial run to see what kind of success it brought.
 Another substantial change that was implemented includes the legislation that Illinois lawmakers made that would end marijuana prohibition in the state on top of establishing a system where marijuana would be regulated and taxed for adult use, according to MarijuanaPolicyProject.org.

 However, regardless of the positive changes Illinois has made, their medical marijuana program fails to include severe and/or persistent pain as a qualifying medical condition.
-Therefore, a large amount of significantly ill patients miss out on the opportunity to receive relief from medical marijuana, and unfortunately, many of those individuals have no choice but to turn to narcotics and other harmful painkillers.
+Therefore, a large amount of significantly ill consumers miss out on the opportunity to receive relief from medical marijuana, and unfortunately, many of those individuals have no choice but to turn to narcotics and other harmful painkillers.
 Illinois could easily remedy this dangerous oversight by making necessary improvements to the list of qualifying medical conditions.

 Current Medical Marijuana Dispensaries & Clinics